Dennis Prager

-Dennis Mark Prager (/ˈpreɪgər/; born August 2, 1948) is an American conservative radio talk show host and writer.
+Dennis Mark Prager (/ˈpreɪgər/; born August 2, 1948) is an American conservative radio talk show host, political commentator, and writer.
 He is the host of the nationally syndicated radio talk show The Dennis Prager Show.
-In 2009, he co-founded PragerU, which creates content advocating capitalism and promoting conservative viewpoints on various political, economic, and sociological topics.
+In 2009, he co-founded PragerU, which creates content advocating capitalism and promoting conservative viewpoints on various political, economic, and cultural topics.

 His initial political work, starting in 1969, focused on the Refuseniks, Soviet Jews who were denied permission to emigrate.
-He gradually began offering more and broader commentary on politics.
+He gradually began offering more, and broader, commentary on politics.

-In November 2024, Prager became paralyzed from the neck down due to a fall.
+In November 2024, Prager became paralyzed below the shoulders due to a fall.

 Early life and education

 Dennis Mark Prager was born on August 2, 1948, in Brooklyn to Hilda (1919–2009) and Max Prager (1918–2014), the latter the son of Polish Jewish immigrants.
 Prager and his brother, Kenneth Prager, were raised in a Modern Orthodox Jewish home.
-He attended the Yeshiva of Flatbush in Brooklyn, New York, where he befriended Joseph Telushkin.
+He attended the Yeshiva of Flatbush in Brooklyn, New York, where he befriended Rabbi Joseph Telushkin.

-Prager attended Brooklyn College, where he double majored in anthropology and history, and received a B.A. in 1970.
-He became a fellow at the Columbia University School of International and Public Affairs and attended there from 1970 to 1972, while he also took courses at the University of Leeds.
-After he left graduate school, Prager left Modern Orthodoxy but maintained many traditional Jewish practices; he remains religious.
+Prager attended Brooklyn College, where he double-majored in anthropology and history, and received a B.A. in 1970.
+He became a fellow at the Columbia University School of International and Public Affairs, and attended there from 1970 to 1972, while he also took courses at the University of Leeds.
+After he left graduate school, Prager left Modern Orthodoxy, but maintained many traditional Jewish practices; he remains religious.
 Prager holds an honorary Doctor of Laws from Pepperdine University.